 The Formula Grants Program is authorized under the JJDP Act of 1974, as amended.

 OJJDP's Formula Grants Program supports state and local delinquency prevention and intervention efforts, and juvenile justice systems improvements.
 Within the program purpose areas, states can provide job training, mental health and substance abuse treatment, community-based programs and services, reentry/aftercare services, and school programs to prevent truancy.

 OJJDP provides funds directly to states to help them implement comprehensive juvenile justice plans based on the needs in their jurisdictions.
 Access the Title II Formula Grants Program fact sheet for an overview about the program.

 Programs and Funding

 Funding is available to states and territories and is based on the jurisdiction's share of the national youth population.
-Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, local private agencies, and Indian tribes for programs in accordance with legislative requirements.
+Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, local private agencies, and Indian Tribes for programs in accordance with legislative requirements.
 Only state agencies, designated by the Governor, are eligible to apply.
 State Advisory Groups, comprised of members appointed by the governor, set priorities for funded activities.
 For further information about the availability and implementation of these grants, contact your state's Juvenile Justice Specialist.

 OJJDP awarded more than $44 million in fiscal year (FY) 2021 Formula Grants to 50 jurisdictions, including 46 states, Washington, D.C., and 5 territories.
 Between FY 2017 and 2020, OJJDP awarded about $160.4 million to support state and community efforts to develop effective prevention and intervention programs and to improve juvenile justice systems.